Conservation Through Art and Education

 In 2016, ARTS FOR ANIMALS formed a partnership with CHILDREN IN THE WILDERNESS, ECO RANGERS, PAINTED DOG CONSERVATION BUSH CAMP and others to grow this program and involve hundreds and hundreds of children in the ANIMAL PROTECTOR program each year.

-Today, thanks to help from our friends, over 7000 children have taken the pledge to stop poaching and protect their wildlife.Many have formed groups to patrol their local village to report snares and poachers.
+Today, thanks to help from our friends, over 8000 children have taken the pledge and signed a contract to stop poaching and protect their wildlife.Many have formed groups to patrol their local village to report snares and poachers.

 Arts For Animals programs ,connecting conservation and creativity, are now being incorporated in ongoing education programs in South Africa, Botswana, Zambia and Zimbabwe ,reaching thousands of children each year.